Bellevue Group: Private equity

 Bellevue Group is also active in alternative investments and private equity.

 With the launch of the vehicle Bellevue Entrepreneur Private in early 2021, the group offers a fund for small and medium-sized Swiss companies in the private equity sector, which co-invests alongside entrepreneurial families.
 The strategy is developed and managed by Bellevue adbodmer.
-In the area of alternative investments in Swiss SMEs, Bellevue Group reached CHF 1 billion in managed client assets in 2021.
+On 30 September 2025, Bellevue Group sold Adbodmer AG as part of a management buyout.

 Stock exchange and shareholders

-The group is listed on the Swiss Stock Exchange, SIX Swiss Exchange, with a free float of 51.26% (as of March 2025); the share is part of the Swiss Performance Index.
-In autumn 2020, investor and billionaire Hansjörg Wyss acquired a 9.7% stake in Bellevue Group.
-As of 2024, the main shareholder is Martin Bisang (23.91%), while Hansjörg Wyss holds 9.55%, and Jürg and Manuela Schäppi hold 9.18%.
+The group is listed on the Swiss Stock Exchange, SIX Swiss Exchange, with a free float of 52.62% (as of March 2026); the share is part of the Swiss Performance Index.
+As of 2025, the largest shareholder is Martin Bisang (23.91%), while Hansjörg Wyss holds 9.66%, and Jürg and Manuela Schäppi hold 9.18%.